-In laboratory animals the antihistaminic activity and duration of action approach those of pyrilamine maleate.
+In laboratory animals, the antihistaminic activity and duration of action approachthose of pyrilamine maleate.

-In the isolated guinea pig ileum, the anticholinergic activity of this drug is about equal to that of atropine; however, when administered orally to unanaesthetised cats, benzatropine is only about half as active as atropine.
+In the isolated guinea pig ileum, the anticholinergic activity of this medicine is about equal to that of atropine; however, when administered orally to unanaesthetised cats, benzatropine is only about half as active as atropine.